What Is The Refinance Break Even Point?

 FAQs About The Refinance Break-Even Rule

-Now that we've gone over the basics, let's go over a couple of common questions.
+Now that we've gone over the basics, let's go over a couple of common questions about the break-even point for refinancing.

 What other factors should I consider before refinancing?